Monomialization of singular metrics on real surfaces: Local normal forms of differentials and of the inner metric on singular surfaces

 \end{proposition}

 $\bullet$ When $\wta$ is a regular point of $\wtE$, we can be a little more specific.
 We recall that by Lemma \ref{lem:change-mu1}, we can assume that for any given $p\geq s-r+t+2$, the coordinates $(u,v)$ are such that $\mu_1 = \rd u + u^pc_1 \rd v$.
-As a consequence of Proposition \ref{prop:norm-form-smooth} and Proposition \ref{prop:diff-smooth} and of elementary computations we find \begin{proposition} Let $\wta$ be a regular point of $\wtE$ we obtain.
+As a consequence of Proposition \ref{prop:norm-form-smooth} and Proposition \ref{prop:diff-smooth} and of elementary computations we find the following normal forms: \begin{proposition} Let $\wta$ be a regular point of $\wtE$ we obtain.
 For each integer number $\rho\geq 2s + 2t + 1$, there exists an local adapted coordinates $(u,v)$ such that

 for positive analytic units $\lambda_1$, $\lambda_2$. \end{proposition} \begin{proof} Let $\rho$ be given.
 We can already assume that $p$ is chosen so that $2r + p \geq \rho$.
 We write $\mu_2$ as $B\mu_1 + u^t\rd v$ for $B\in \bm_\wta$ and $t \geq 1$.
 We an write